MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Parameters

-* mask: bitmask with single bit set for the peripheral of interest
+* mask: bitmask with single bit set for the peripheral of interest (See [PowerThermalPeripheralFlags](/dotnet/api/microsoft.mixedreality.powerthermalnotification.PowerThermalPeripheralFlags) for details)
 * level: new level to use (0-3)

 **/api/holographic/thermal/setThermalScore (POST)**